HIGH STANDARDS

 Foreign Dual-Language Focus

 Athenian academy, established in the year 2000, was the first Greek charter school in the United States.
 Today Athenian Academy’s curriculum has evolved into dual foreign languages including both Greek and Spanish.
-Athenian is the only school in Pinellas County that teaches two foreign languages daily to all K-8 students.
+Athenian is the only school that teaches two foreign languages daily to all K-8 students.

 Traditional public schools offer foreign language classes, often popular options like Spanish and French.
 But overall, children in the United States are behind their counterparts elsewhere in the world who learn multiple languages while growing up.
 Students at Athenian along with core academics receive daily instruction in English, Greek and Spanish giving them a tri-lingual, tri-cultural global advantage.